fdoyle/TV-remote/README.md

   * click to switch to device
   * allows user to rename devices

+## short-term to-do:
+* improve stability (some websocket errors render server nonresponsive)
+* volume
+* play/pause
+* dont show TV as selectable input
+* responsive buttons

+## long-term to-do
+* make it pretty?
+  * add images for items (so like chromecast shows a chromecast, ps4 shows a ps4, etc)
+  * show active source (currently it shows which sources are playing, but not which source the TV is currently displaying)

 ![current](https://github.com/fdoyle/TV-remote/blob/v2/demo.png)

-Sad news: Ideally, this project would use Pipenv instead of the sad shell script to install dependencies.
+Ideally, this project would use Pipenv instead of the sad shell script to install dependencies.
 Unfortunately, pipEnv doesn't seem to like the hdmi-cec library im using, while pip works fine, so I'm stuck with that.